grdvsng/pointstart/README.md

 # pointstart
+Name: PointStart
+Author: Sergey Trishkin
+language: Autoit
- program for creating safe runAS link.
+Description: Program for creating safe runAS link

+**The program is ready for use.